 Many factors influence if, how and when they buy, as well as their relationship with, and propensity to endorse a brand.
 Online media, specifically fact-finding tools and ratings on Amazon, ebay, Twitter and Facebook et al, play an increasing role.

 - Don’t underestimate the speed and impact digital media is having on all markets.
-New technology provides a myriad of new communication opportunities.
-These are changing the way that customers become aware of products, and are also influenced, and persuaded to buy.
+New technology provides a host of new communication opportunities.
+These change the way that customers become aware of products, and are also influenced, and persuaded to buy.

 - Marketers need to stay one step ahead by using creative qualitative research to understand the offline and online customer journey.
 Also the relationships between the two.
 This will then provide a foundation for a coherent marketing communication strategy, with a persuasive message, and also appropriate media to assuage customers to .